Jenn Wasner

 Jennifer Lynn Wasner (born April 16, 1986) is an American musician from Baltimore.
 Wasner is best known as one of the founding members of the band Wye Oak, along with Andy Stack.
-They have performed on tour with notable bands such as The National and The Decemberists.
 Wasner has completed numerous other music projects as well, including a solo project entitled Flock of Dimes, and a collaboration called Dungeonesse with Jon Ehrens of White Life and Art Department.

 Early life

 Wasner was born on April 16, 1986, in Baltimore.
 She began singing at an early age with her mother and started taking classical piano lessons at about the age of five.
 At the age of twelve her mother taught her how to play guitar, which led to the beginning of her songwriting career.
+Throughout her childhood, her parents struggled with mental illness, addiction, and financial troubles.
 By high school, Wasner had met Andy Stack, and begun playing music with him.
 She continued to write music while away at college.